Platform.sh User Documentation

 Onboard collaborators Anchor to this heading

 It’s essential for every developer on your team to have a local development environment to work on.
-Place the DDEV configuration into a script to ensure everyone has this.
+Place the local configuration into a script to ensure everyone has this.
 You can merge this change into production.

 1. Create a new environment called local-config.